-Sometimes the signs and symptoms of suicidal thoughts or self-harm are difficult to see.
-They're not always obvious, and your child may not directly tell you that he or she is having such thoughts.
-Here are some signs and symptoms that your child's condition may be worsening or that he or she may be at risk of self-harm:
+Sometimes the signs and symptoms of suicidal thoughts or self-harm are difficult to see, and your child may not directly tell you about such thoughts.
+Here are some signs that your child's condition may be worsening or that he or she may be at risk of self-harm:

 - Attempts to commit suicide

 - Increasing sadness